 "Absurd Petunias" at Patricia Sweetow Gallery

-Just closed: This piece (Both Sides Now (2) 2021 8 x 9.5 x 7 in) was included in "Absurd Petunias", an 4 artist exhibition (Nov 5-Dec 31 2022), at the beautiful new LA location of Patricia Sweetow Gallery.
-Other Participating artists: Cornelia Shulz, Joachim Bandau, and Monica Rezman.
+NOW CLOSED: This piece (Both Sides Now (2) 2021 8 x 9.5 x 7 in) was included in "Absurd Petunias", an 4 artist exhibition (Nov 5-Dec 31 2022), at the beautiful new LA location of Patricia Sweetow Gallery.
+Other participating artists: Cornelia Shulz, Joachim Bandau, and Monica Rezman.
 To read a review of the show by Julia Couzens please click here

 Two Coats Of Paint: conversation with Robin Hill